How volunteering helped me believe I could pursue a career that would make a difference

 What do you plan to do now you have finished your degree?

-Where do you see yourself in 5 / 10 years?
+Where do you see yourself in five to ten years?

 In five years, I see myself as a barrister who specializes in immigration and human rights.
 In 10 years, my goodness, I see myself as an expert, perhaps in one of those areas.
 I’m not quite sure which yet.
 I’m very open to learning.
 I’ll probably have more degrees than I do now, and I’ll probably be very happy with the work that I would have done in between now and then.